-In addition, students need to understand and be ready to accept a field placement that may not be with the population or the fieldwork site that they have chosen.
-For example, if a student is an interpersonal practice student, they need to be aware that "clinical" placements are defined in a multitude of ways and that very few fieldwork sites offer training in learning how to do long term "therapy".
+I understand and will accept a field placement that may not be with the population or the fieldwork site I have chosen.
+For example, if I am an interpersonal practice student, I also understand that "clinical" placements are defined in a multitude of ways and that very few fieldwork sites offer training in learning how to do long term "therapy."
 The low number of these placement options is due to insurance reimbursement regulations and the fact that this type of work is not usually within the mission/scope of practice of a majority of social work agencies.